vluzko/Grace/README.md

 Grace is an attempt to provide a viable alternative to Javascript that *doesn't* compile to Javascript.
 Instead we target WebAssembly.

 The main design principle of Grace is "gradualness": providing tools that allow the programmer to work at the level of detail required by the task.
-Of course this involves making tradeoffs, and Grace will never be as fast as C or as correct as Idris.
+Of course this involves making tradeoffs, and Grace will never be as fast as C or as correct as Coq.

 Grace mostly draws inspiration from Python and Haskell.

 ## Core Planned Features
 * Garbage collection (this isn't a given for WebAssembly, but obviously any viable Javascript replacement needs it)
     * For now this means implementing our own garbage collector.
 It's possible that WebAssembly will support some form of gc in the future.
-* A rich typesystem (see the corresponding document)
+* A rich typesystem based mostly on Haskell, with some modifications:
-    * Subtyping
+    * Subtyping (possibly) and/or inheritance (probably)
     * Gradual typing
-    * Parametric polymorphism
-    * Typeclasses
-    * Kinds
+    * Dependent types
-    * Algebraic data types
+    * Linear types (possibly)
-    * Gradual dependent typing
 * The types of high-level niceties that Python has and Javascript decidedly lacks
     * Operator overloading
     * Keyword arguments